VandalByte/kali-repo-installer/README.md

 ```shell
 sudo ./install.sh
 ```
-And there you go all done, Kali Linux repository is added.
+And there you go all done, Kali Linux repository is added with least priority settings.

 ### ( ❗ ) Important